art-framework/core/docs/developer/README.md

 You also have the option to test requirements with `context.test(...)` and listen for trigger execution with `context.onTrigger(...)`.
 See the [ArtContext documentation](/developer/art-context) for more details.

 > [!TIP]
-> Take a look at the [module documentation](/developer/modules) to find out more about the lifecycle of modules and what you can do with them.
+> Take a look at the [module documentation](/developer/modules) to find out more about modules and how you can use the to strcuture and package your art.

 ## Creating ART